faizalrf/documentation/Spider.md

 On the ColumnStore server, create a dedicated user to be used for Spider engine connectivity and grant all privileges to the database which will be accessed through Spider engine.

 Second step is to create a new table using ColumnStore engine on this node and insert some dummy data.

+_**Note:** There is no Spider storage engine requirement on this server._

 ```txt
 MariaDB [testdb]> create user spider@'192.168.56.%' identified by 'P@ssw0rd';